jsatlien/onboarding-assistant-cli/README.md

 ## Prerequisites

 - Node.js 14+
-- Python 3.6+
-- OpenAI API key and Assistant ID
+- OpenAI API key and Assistant ID (for embedding upload)

-The package will check for Python and install required Python dependencies during setup.
+**Note**: Python 3.6+ is only required for the legacy commands.
+The new recommended commands (`generate-frontend-context` and `generate-backend-context`) are pure JavaScript and do not require Python.

 ## Configuration